 Yes, they are and they won't hurt your dog either.

-However, green tomatoes, their leaves and stems contain atropine which can cause excessive drooling, vomiting, and diarrhea if eaten by our dogs.
+However, green tomatoes, their leaves and stems contain atropine which can cause excessive drooling, vomiting, and diarrhoea if eaten by our dogs.

 More serious symptoms are tremors, seizures, and a decreased heart rate.